-St Helen’s has made rapid progress in its provision of digital learning, and pupils now access much of their learning through their own personal surface devices and Microsoft Teams.
-Students have access therefore to a wide range of digital tools to complete tasks in a manner that suits their learning needs; teachers use a blended approach in the classroom, combining the most successful traditional teaching and learning methods with new technology to enable the girls to develop their knowledge, skills and understanding.
+Students have access to a wide range of digital tools to complete tasks in a manner that suits their learning needs; teachers use a blended approach in the classroom, combining the most successful traditional teaching and learning methods with new technology to enable students to develop their knowledge, skills and understanding.

 Technology encourages the girls to be independent, adventurous and ambitious.
 Using technology encourages collaboration and teamwork, challenging students to think for themselves and giving them the confidence and proficiency to navigate the world around them.